Streptaxidae: 2010 taxonomy

 Sutcharit et al. (2010) have established a new family Diapheridae within Streptaxoidea and they have added two genera Diaphera and Sinoennea into Diapheridae.

+The later review "A review of the Diapheridae" in 2020 by Páll-Gergely, B., Hunyadi, A., Grego, J., Sajan, S., Tripathy, B. & Chen, Z.-Y. showed the family Diapheridae to stand separate from Streptaxidae.

 In the recent decades, most of the taxonomic and systematic research on streptaxids has been performed on sub-Saharan African taxa.
 Only a few publications focus on South American or Asian groups.

 Genera

 Genera in the family Streptaxidae include: